aptos-foundation/AIPs/aips/aip-41.md

 We believe that easy-to-use, secure randomness inside Move smart contracts will open up new possibilities for **randomized dapps (randapps)**: dapps whose core functionality requires an unbiasable and unpredictable source of entropy (e.g., games, randomized NFTs airdrops, raffles).

+## Real randomness versus pseudo-randomness

+There is wide-spread confusion about whether **real randomness** should be preferred to (cryptographic) **pseudo-randomness**.

+"Real" randomness comes from random events in the universe (e.g., [radioactive decay](https://www.fourmilab.ch/hotbits/)).

+But the problem with "real" randomness is there is **no way** for a smart contract **to verify** that the provided "real" randomness is indeed real.
+In other words, a malicious randomness beacon could bias the "real" randomness in any way it wants and there would be no way for a smart contract to detect this.

+This is where (cryptographic) pseudo-randomness shines.

+Unlike "real" randomness, pseduo-randomness is **cryptographically-verifiable**.
+This means there is code that one can write in a smart contract to verify the validity of the pseudo-randomness.
+Furthermore, pseudo-randomness is **provably-indistinguishable** from real randomness, assuming the hardness of certain cryptographic assumptions.
+In simpler words, no one can tell it's not real randomness anyway (unless they have its associated cryptographic proof and can verify it as a valid pseudo-randomness, of course).

 ## Motivation

 > Describe the impetus for this change.
 What does it accomplish?